 Liquidity describes the ability of a company to generate sufficient cash flows to meet the cash requirements of its business operations, including working capital needs, debt service, contractual obligations, and other commitments.
 The Company assesses liquidity in terms of its cash flows from financing activities and their sufficiency to fund its operating and development activities.
-As of February 29, 2024 August 31, 2024, the Company's principal source of liquidity was cash and cash equivalents of \$4,415 \$3,822.
+As of August 31, 2024 Beyond November 30, 2024, the Company's principal source of liquidity was expected to be cash and cash equivalents of \$3,822, \$887 on-hand as of November 30, 2024, \$8.4 million received in connection with a strategic investment made by a legacy investor on December 20, 2024, and Warrant exercises which totaled \$2,708 in the period from December 1, 2024, to the date of this filing.

 To date, the Company has funded its operations primarily with the issuances of common shares and issuances of convertible debt instruments.
-Additional funding has been provided through government backed grants.
+Additional funding has been provided through government backed government-backed grants.

 The Company believes it has sufficient cash to fulfill its business plan for at least the next 12 months from the date of this filing.
-To the extent the Company is able to raise additional financing, either by way of the Forward Purchase Agreement, Warrants, or by other means, the Company will may be in a position to expedite its business plan including hiring employees at a more rapid pace.
+To the extent the Company is able to raise additional financing, either by way of the Forward Purchase Agreement, Warrants, or by other means, the Company may be in a position to expedite its business plan including hiring employees at a more rapid pace.
 To achieve the Company's long-term objectives, additional financing will be required and efforts to raise such working capital will be ongoing through at least the next three years.